 Photo by Abigel Kralik

-Described by the Chicago Tribune as “a musician of quicksilver brilliance,” Aaron Wolff is a laureate of the 2024 Naumburg Cello Competition, and first prizewinner of the Boston Symphony Concerto competition.
-As winner of the Leo B. Ruiz Memorial Prize, he made his Carnegie Hall debut in Weil Recital Hall in 2023, and has performed at Lincoln Center, Kennedy Center, Wigmore Hall, the Musikverein, and Metropolitan and Guggenheim Museums.
+Described by the Chicago Tribune as “a musician of quicksilver brilliance,” Aaron Wolff is a prizewinner of the 2024 Naumburg Cello Competition and cellist of the four-time Grammy-award winning ensemble Eighth Blackbird.
+As the recipient of the Leo B. Ruiz Memorial Prize, he made his Carnegie Hall debut in Weill Recital Hall in 2023, and has performed at Lincoln Center, Kennedy Center, Wigmore Hall, the Musikverein, and Metropolitan and Guggenheim Museums.
+Committed equally to music new and old, highlights of the ‘24-‘25 season included the premiere of Anna Heflin’s monodrama The INcomplete Cosmicomics at Experiments in Opera and chamber recitals presented by Valley of the Moon Festival and the Dame Myra Hess series.